 Why now?

 It is important for board directors to understand that effective climate governance goes beyond focusing solely on risks.
 By adopting a narrow focus, you might overlook potentially significant opportunities that good climate governance can bring to your organisation.
+Integrating the climate and nature-related risks and opportunities into the development of corporate strategy, risk management oversight, governance and disclosure ensures directors are better equipped to make informed decisions and to fulfil their obligations to their companies.

 What you need to do

-As a board director, you should ensure that climate risks and opportunities are well understood and are being effectively managed in a way that is integrated throughout your organisation's governance structures and operational teams.
+As a board director, you should ensure that climate and nature risks and opportunities are well understood and are being effectively managed in a way that is integrated throughout your organisation's governance structures and operational teams.
 Whilst appointing specific climate experts (such as a Head of Sustainability or a Sustainability Team) will be useful in driving change, this will not, in itself, deliver the broader climate integration required.

 Aim for climate management to be a shared responsibility and send a clear message that climate competence is a top priority in your organisation.